 Visit an underwater museum, ride some of North America's biggest waves, and dive in a crystal-clear cenote.

-Commune with whales, release baby turtles, dive with manatees, and witness a “bat volcano.”
+Commune with whales and whale sharks, dive with manatees, and witness a “bat volcano.”

 The gray whale swims slowly toward our boat, her baby following closely.
 She sinks under him, then gently lifts him onto her back so he’s almost fully out of the water.
 Is this so we can admire him, or so the baby can get a good view of us?

 Can you drink the local water?
 How do you avoid Montezuma's Revenge?
 Learn how to stay healthy while traveling in Mexico.